tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 ![](9.4.png)

 For a fixed electric field between the plates, the magnetic field is adjusted such that the cathode rays (electron beam) strike at the original position O (Figure 9.3).
 This means that the magnitude of electric force is balanced by the magnitude of force due to magnetic field as shown in Figure 9.4.
-Let $e$ be the charge of the cathode rays, then
+Let $$e$$ be the charge of the cathode rays, then

 $$eE = eBv$$